 Some nonprofits get a little shy — even cringe — at the idea of in-your-face marketing.
 What works for typical, for-profit brands is probably not going to work for you.
-It’s important that nonprofits adopt a specific strategy.
+It’s important to know strategies for nonprofit marketing.

 Leveraging things like storytelling and missional marketing are priority number one.
 You are appealing to people’s better selves: calling out shared humanity and convincing someone to join a cause.
 Done right, nonprofit marketing is a highly strategic way to amplify your impact.